sparkle-project/sparkle-project.github.io/documentation/customization/index.md

     // If you were using -[SUUpdater updateInProgress] in Sparkle 1.x, you can use !canCheckForUpdates instead.
     @property (nonatomic, readonly) BOOL canCheckForUpdates;

 These are properties of interest if you are using `SPUStandardUpdaterController`.
-You should hook these up in Xcode's interface builder and not programmatically.
+You should hook the outlets in Xcode's interface builder and not programmatically.

     // Interface builder outlet for the updater's delegate
     @property (nonatomic, weak, nullable) IBOutlet id<SPUUpdaterDelegate> updaterDelegate;